Is a Bracco Italiano the right dog for you?

 Bracco Italianos are known for their friendly and affectionate temperament.
 They are loyal, gentle, and great with children, making them excellent family pets.
 However, they can be a bit stubborn at times, so consistent training and positive reinforcement are important for managing their strong-willed nature.

-with no clear historical documentation to provide concrete answers.
+Origins of the Bracco Italiano are not clear with no clear historical documentation to provide concrete answers.
 However, many experts and enthusiasts speculate that the breed descended from a mix of the Egyptian hound and the Mastiff.
 These large and powerful dogs were then crossed with smaller, quicker dogs called Piedmontese Pointers, resulting in the distinct orange and white colors that are characteristic of the breed.
 Although written references to these dogs can be traced back to the 13th century, the true history of the Bracco Italiano remains elusive.
-Due to their Italian heritage, they are often affectionately referred to as the Italian Pointer.
+Due to their Italian heritage, they are often referred to as the Italian Pointer.

+The Bracco Italiano was developed in the 19th century in Italy and remains very popular.
 In fact, it was the very first breed recognized by the Italian Kennel Club in 1892, although historical records suggest that these dogs have existed for MUCH longer.
 Known for their exceptional hunting skills, the Bracco Italiano is still widely used as a top-notch gundog.
 Their intelligence, athleticism, and keen sense of smell make them invaluable companions for hunters.
 This breed’s popularity has extended beyond Italy, with the American Kennel Club recognizing them as the 200th breed in 2022.

-that requires minimal care.
+The Bracco Italiano has a short, straight coat that requires minimal care.
 With just a simple brush or comb, their coat can easily be maintained.
 However, it’s important to note that they do shed quite a bit throughout the year, so regular brushing is recommended.
 One of the remarkable qualities of the Bracco Italiano is its cleanliness.
 Even after a long day of hunting, they rarely have a bad odor.
 In terms of size, these dogs can reach up to 27 inches in height and weigh up to 90 pounds.
-According to the AKC breed standard, their coat may come in solid white, white with orange markings, or white with brown markings.

 How Fast Can a Bracco Italiano Run?